upstate-csci-200-master/project-char-loop/README.md

 Name your source code file: CharLoop.java
 Submit to CodePost.
 ```
-After you have submitted your code to CodePost, COMPLETE THIS FORM TO RECEIVE FULL CREDIT: https://form.jotform.com/200302477347046

 HELPFUL JAVA THINGS TO SOLVE THIS PROBLEM
 1. learn methods in Java Character class - https://www.geeksforgeeks.org/character-class-java/